Asymptotic Behaviour of Semigroup Traces and Schatten Classes of Resolvents: Appendix: Regularly varying functions

-The following result and its proof provide a slight improvement of the Abelian/Tauberian theorem originally due to Karamata, as presented in [1, Section 5] (also see [6, Theorem 1.7.1], [21, Theorem 2 in Chapter XIII.5], [42, Theorem 10.3], [43, Theorem 1.1], and [38]).
+The following result on the Abelian/Tauberian theorem, originally due to Karamata and presented in \cite[Section 5]{Ambrosio} (see also \cite[Theorem 1.7.1]{RegVar}, \cite[Theorem 2 in Chapter XIII.5]{Feller}, \cite[Theorem 10.3]{Simonbook}, \cite[Theorem 1.1]{Simon83} and \cite{Metafune}), is reformulated here with slight refinements extendind its applicability to the broader space $\RV$ and incorporating the limit inferior in point (b) of the theorem.

-\begin{theorem} Let $\mu$ be a non-negative $\sigma$-finite Borel measure on $[0,\infty[$ and $f\in \RV$.
+\begin{theorem} Let $\mu$ be a non-negative $\sigma$-finite Borel measure on $[0,\infty)$ and $f\in \RV$.
 Then, for $L_\mu$ defined in \eqref{def-lmu},

 \emph{(a)} The following are equivalent:

 \emph{(i)} $\mu[0,\lambda] =\OO_\infty(f(\lambda))\,$.

 \emph{(ii)} $L_\mu(t) = \OO_0(f(t^{-1}))\,$.